Amr-Elmaghraby/Problem_Solving/001-SortArray_LC/README.md

 The `final` keyword is used to prevent further **inheritance** of a class or **overriding** of a virtual function in derived classes.

 - **Applied to a class**: No other class can derive from it.
-- **Applied to a virtual function**: No derived class can override that function.
+- **Applied to a virtual function**: No other derived class can override that function.

 **Example:**
 ```cpp